Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Derivation of Solomon's equations

-The matrix $\mathbf{\Gamma}$ depends only on the decay rates $\Gamma^i_{\uparrow,\downarrow}$ and describes the relaxation of the system to thermal equilibrium.
+The matrix $\mathbf{\Gamma}$ depends only on the decay rates $\Gamma^j_{\uparrow,\downarrow}$ and describes the relaxation of the system to thermal equilibrium.
 The matrix $\mathbf{R}$ couples populations and coherences, giving rise to vacuum Rabi oscillations and energy exchange between the qubit and the TLSs.
 Therefore, its matrix elements $\mathbf{R}_{mn}$ are either zero or amount to one of the coupling terms, in short $\mathbf{R}_{mn} \in \{0, \pm i g_k\}$.
-The matrix $\mathbf{C}$ describes the oscillations, decoherence and interference of the coherences between the qubit and TLSs as well as between the TLSs.
+The matrix $\mathbf{C}$ describes the oscillations, decoherence, and interference of the coherences between the qubit and TLSs as well as between the TLSs.
 Since the $\sigma^x$-coupling in \eref{eq_hamiltonian} induces only one-photon (flip-flop) and two-photon transitions (flip-flip), we can order the coherences $\rho_\text{C} = ^T\!$ and bring \eref{eq_Lindbladmatrix} into~the~form

-with the indices 1 and 2 denoting those entries that arise from one and two-photon transitions, respectively.
-The dynamics of the remaining coherences that do not directly couple to populations are described by $\mathbf{C}_\text{r}$ and couple via $\mathbf{C}_{r1,2}$ to the relevant coherences.
-Similar to $\mathbf{R}$, one finds $\mathbf{C}_{r1,2; mn} \in \{0, \pm ig_k\}$.
-For the qubit and a single TLS one has $\mathbf{C}_{r1,2} = 0$ and a similar transformation leads to the so-called Redfield-Kite \cite{ernst1987principles}.
+with the indices Z and D denoting those entries that give rise to zero and double quantum transitions, respectively, i.e., excitation differences.
+The dynamics of the remaining coherences that do not directly couple to populations are described by $\mathbf{C}_\text{R}$ and couple via $\mathbf{S}_\text{Z,D}$ to the relevant coherences.
+Similar to $\mathbf{R}$, one finds $\mathbf{S}_{\text{Z,D}; mn} \in \{0, \pm ig_k\}$.
+All irrelevant coherences $\rho_\text{Q}$ between even and odd photon states undergo an independent evolution described by $\mathbf{Q}$.
+The matrix $\mathbf{Q}$ makes up half the size of the Liouvillian.
+For the qubit and a single TLS, $\mathbf{C}_\text{R}$ and $\mathbf{S}_\text{Z,D}$ do not exist and a transformation of the Liouvillian leads to the so-called Redfield kite~\cite{ernst1987principles, Kumar2000Sep}.
+The matrix structure of the Liouvillian is depicted in \aref{sec_liouvillian} as an illustration for the qubit coupled to one or two TLSs.